-2. Editorial Board, Review Board and Advisory Board, Frontiers in Genetics of Aging, Open Longevity Science (Formerly, The Open Aging Journal and Open Aging Review), WebmedCentral, etc.
+4. 7 Editorial Boards, Review Board and Advisory Board, Frontiers in Genetics of Aging, Open Longevity Science (Formerly, The Open Aging Journal and Open Aging Review), WebmedCentral, among others.

 Special Issue (Peer-reviewed)

-Murakami, S. Editor (Approved by the Journal; In Progress) Biology of cognitive aging: model systems, technologies and beyond.
-Frontiers in Genetics.
+Murakami, S. Editor (2017) Research Topic: Biology of cognitive aging: model systems,

 Highlight: The manuscript clarifies misunderstandings in the field of AMI and describes more details of the “middle-life crisis theory of aging.”

 7. Murakami, S., Cabana, K., Anderson, D. (2011) Current advances in the study of oxidative stress and age-related memory impairment in C. elegans.
 In Farooqui, T. Farooqui, A. (Ed.)
 Molecular aspects of oxidative stress on cell signaling in vertebrates and invertebrates, John Wiley & Sons, Hoboken, NJ.
 Ch 25, Pages 347-360.
 Book Chapter.